 About Me

-Ever since I can remember, it has been a passion of mine to work with people and bring a sense of ease and warmth to those who cross my path.
+Ever since I can remember, it has been a passion of mine to work with people and bring a sense of ease and warmth to those seeking support.
 I began working when I was just 11 years old and held my first job for 6 years!
 I worked with disabled children and adults in an after school program and knew I was on the path I was meant to be on.
-Since then, I have worked closely with autistic children and adults, children with severe emotional challenges, juvenile offenders, people with quadriplegia, people with serious illnesses and people who are dying, caretakers of chronically ill people, healthcare practitioners, educators, individuals and couples working with the challenges of everyday life, and the list goes on.
-Bottom line, I have a great respect and love for people.
+Since then, I have offered trauma informed therapy and guidance to many different populations including the LGBTQ+ community, the disabled community, parents, caregivers, healthcare workers, counselors, educators, people with chronic illness, terminal illness and the the dying.

 Academic Background: I attended the National Holistic Institute In Emeryville, California in 1992 and became a licensed massage therapist and health educator.
 In 2000, I attended the Hakomi Somatics Institute in Boulder, Colorado and studied Sensorimotor Psychotherapy for Physical and Emotional Trauma.
 In 2002 I graduated from a 2 year program at the Hakomi Institute, also in Boulder, Colorado and became a Certified Hakomi Practitioner (mindfulness based counseling).
 In 2004 I attended a Professional Training Program on the Compassionate Care of the Dying at the Upaya Zen Center in Santa Fe, NM.
 Also in 2004, I founded a meditation center in Albuquerque, NM and was the Director for 10 years.
 The Center held numerous programs on Mindfulness and Meditation.

-Currently, I teach mindfulness and meditation to individuals and groups both inside and outside of the work environment.
-I teach classes, lead retreats, and offer consulting.
-I also have a private practice in Hakomi Therapy (mindfulness based counseling) working with individuals and couples.
+Currently, I have a private practice in Hakomi Therapy (mindfulness-based counseling) working with individuals and couples.

-Personally, I have been blessed to be both a parent to my child and a caregiver to someone else close to my heart.
-I meditate and contemplate regularly.
+Personal Background: I am nonbinary and use they/them pronouns.
+I am a 3rd generation Mexican American.
+I have been blessed to be both a parent to my child and have been the primary caregiver to both of my parents through their journeys with illness and death.
 I find life to be a fluid, dynamic experience.
-It’s ever changing and unpredictable, providing ample opportunities to challenge myself to live in the moment with an open mind and open heart.
-I don’t want to miss a second of this precious life!
+It is ever changing and unpredictable, providing ample opportunities to challenge myself to live in the moment with an open mind and open heart.
+I love people and I love life and don’t want to miss a second of it!

 devonmind4humanity@gmail.com